vikas-poddar-slalom/katacoda-scenarios/session-03-lab3-helm-create-chart/step5.md

 # Rollback the Helm Release

+As we did in Lab 2, in this step we will perform a rollback on our Spring application

 1. First lets see the list of available versions for release name **myspringapp**

   `helm history myspringapp`{{execute}}